ARGOeu/argodoc/content/guides/compute.md

 - `"default_down": "DOWNTIME"`, _means that whenever compute engine needs to produce a status for a scheduled downtime will mark it using the "DOWNTIME" state._
 - `"default_missing": "MISSING"`, _means whenever compute engine decides that a service status must declared missing (because there is no information provided from the metric data) will mark it using the "MISSING" state._
-- `"default_unknown": "UNKNOWN"`, _means whenever compute engine decides that must produce a service status to be considered unknown (for e.g. during recomputation requests) will mark it using the "UNKOWN" state._
+- `"default_unknown": "UNKNOWN"`, _means whenever compute engine decides that must produce a service status to be considered unknown (for e.g. during recomputation requests) will mark it using the "UNKNOWN" state._

 The available operations are declared in the operations list using truth tables as follows: